briandigital/bd4/portfolio/00-learning-site-case-study.md

 ## What were Brian’s roles?

-I began the project by planning and conducting research, and user interviews, creating personas and scenarios to document who were were building for.
+I began the project by planning and conducting research, and user interviews, creating personas and scenarios to document who we were building for.
 With that knowledge in hand, we agreed upon a plan of what to write, and could then critique the materials, both content and delivery, against what we knew about our audience.

 I wrote a detailed user manual for their product.
 Next, we determined the most important topics to take further in detailed tutorials for important tasks.
 I created tutorials as both a written text-based resource, and as the basis of several videos which we have partnered with a video professional to produce.
 Those are currently wrapping production.